Scotland Women looking to make it three wins from three in World Cup qualifier

 Pedro Martinez Losa has made several changes from the squad that was called up to face Hungary and the Faroe Islands for the first round of qualifiers.

-Rangers duo Briana Westrup and Lizzie Arnott drop out of the team, but SWPL 1 is still well represented with 11 players hailing from the domestic league.
+Rangers duo Briana Westrup and Lizzie Arnott drop out, but SWPL1 is still well represented with 11 players hailing from the domestic league.

-St0nehaven’s Christy Grimshaw will be looking to continue her fine form in a Scotland shirt having started both fixtures in the last round qualifiers, scoring her first international goal against the Faroe Islands.
+St0nehaven’s Christy Grimshaw will be looking to continue her fine form in a Scotland shirt, having started both fixtures in the last round of qualifiers, scoring her first international goal against the Faroe Islands.

 The AC Milan midfielder will face competition for a place in the starting XI with Weir, Evans and Graham returning to the squad, but she has proven her credentials at club level.